netgroup-polito/frog4/README.md

   * [FROG OpenFlow Domain Orchestrator](http://github.com/netgroup-polito/frog4-openflow-do/): domain orchestrator, it can control a pure OpenFlow domain (either using ONOS or OpenDayLight).
   * [FROG User-Defined Service Functions (Service Layer)](http://github.com/netgroup-polito/frog4-service-layer/): one of the possible service layer.
 This component deploys an _authentication graph_, forcing all the user devices (e.g., laptops) to be redirected to a captive portal to authenticate the user itself.
 When this happens, this component asks the orchestrator to deploy a user-specific graph and redirects all the user traffic to it.
   * [FROG datastore](https://github.com/netgroup-polito/frog4-datastore): repository that contains VNF templates and images, service descriptions, and more.
-  * [FRGO WEB UI](https://github.com/netgroup-polito/fg-gui): web interface that allows to create, modify and view complex virtualized service graphs.
+  * [FROG WEB UI](https://github.com/netgroup-polito/fg-gui): web interface that allows to create, modify and view complex virtualized service graphs.
 It can interact both with the FROG orchestrator and with the specific domain orchestrator.

 In addition, the FROG orchestrator is compatible with the [Universal Node](http://github.com/netgroup-polito/un-orchestrator) as well, hence you can use that component to bring one (or more) compute nodes, such as home gateways, as part of the controlled infrastructure.